dmcgillen/lein-dynamodb-local/README.md

 A Leiningen 2 plugin providing a local DynamoDB instance to run tests against.

 This starts an instance of DynamoDB Local (http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html) provided by Amazon and shuts it down once any proceeding tasks have completed.
-DynamoDB Local is downloaded on first run, and stored in ./lein-dynamodb-local.
+DynamoDB Local is downloaded on first run, and stored in ./.lein-dynamodb-local (which you may want to add to your .gitignore file).
 ## Usage

 Add [![Clojars Project](http://clojars.org/lein-dynamodb-local/latest-version.svg)](http://clojars.org/lein-dynamodb-local) to the `:plugins` vector of your project.clj.